Bylaws of the Genetics Society of America

 Section 1.
 Standing Committees.

-a.
-Executive Committee.
-The Executive Committee of the Board of Directors shall consist of the President, Vice-President, Secretary, Treasurer, and one at-large Director elected by the Board of Directors.
+- Executive Committee.
+The Executive Committee of the Board of Directors shall consist of the President, Vice President, Secretary, Treasurer, and one at-large Director appointed by the President.
 Subject to the applicable provisions of law, the Articles of Incorporation, and these Bylaws and to the direction and continuing oversight of the Board of Directors, the Executive Committee is authorized to act on behalf of the Board of Directors between meetings of the Board of Directors.
 The Executive Committee shall report its actions to the Board of Directors either directly or via the Executive Director.

-c.
-Finance Committee.
-The Finance Committee shall be composed of the Treasurer as Chairperson, three or more Eligible Members, and the President, ex officio and shall advise the Board of Directors respecting the annual budget, the management of Society bank accounts, and other financial matters.
+- Finance Committee.
+The Finance Committee shall be composed of the Treasurer as Chair, three or more Eligible Members, and the President as an ex officio member, and shall advise the Board of Directors respecting the annual budget, the management of Society bank accounts, and other financial matters.
 The Finance Committee shall advise the Board of Directors regarding the Investment Policy in the context of the Society’s overall budget and long-term financial vision.

-d.
-Audit Committee.
+- Audit Committee.
 The Audit Committee shall be composed of at least one Director as Chairperson, at least one other Director, and at least two other Eligible Members; at least one of the Directors must also be a member of the Finance Committee.
 The Treasurer shall not be a member of the Audit Committee.
-The Audit Committee shall work with the Executive Director to staff, organize, and oversee the annual financial audit; and shall select and meet annually in person or by telephone with the auditor at least once without the Executive Director or other staff present.
+The Audit Committee shall work with the Executive Director to staff, organize, and oversee the annual financial audit, shall assist in selecting the audit firm, and meet annually in person or by telephone with the auditor at least once without the Executive Director or other staff present.
 The Audit Committee shall present the annual audit to the Board of Directors for acceptance, and shall oversee any actions required to comply with the recommendations of the auditor’s management letter.

 Section 2.
 Ad hoc Committees.
 The President shall create and appoint members to such other committees as are deemed necessary or advisable by the Board of Directors.